AS Actuator FAQ

 Q: We've got a few other machines running on the same 220VAC line as the IH-SCARA.
 When we're in full production sometimes the IH-SCARA will fault out 'A7' on all 4 axes and the z-axis will drop.

 A: We recommend that the IH-SCARA controller is powered by a dedicated constant-voltage transformer.
 If one is not available, please use a dedicated 220VAC line that runs at a voltage level of 200/220VAC +/- 10%.
-The A7 and z-drop is due to a quick dip in voltage level forcing the controller to think the motors are still on, even though the dip cut power.
+The A7 and z-drop are due to a quick dip in voltage level forcing the controller to think the motors are still on, even though the dip cut power.

 Q: When we open our door guards, the IH-SCARA controller goes into E-stop.
-We've got medium-tension air tubing wrapped around the Z-axis, and sometimes the theta location will be "off" after releasing E-stop.
+We've got medium-tension air tubing wrapped around the Z-axis, and sometimes the theta location will be "off" after releasing the E-stop.

-A: If any of the IH-SCARA axes are moved during the controller boot-up sequence (after power-up, e-stop or reset) before "rd" is on the display (ready), the encoder data will be inaccurate.
+A: If any of the IH-SCARA axes are moved during the controller boot-up sequence (after power-up, e-stop, or reset) before "rd" is on the display (ready), the encoder data will be inaccurate.
 There is no fix for this at the moment.

 Q: What's the difference between wiring for the NPN I/O card and PNP IO card?

 A: The main difference is that the power connection for Power (+24V) and Common (0V) are switched.
 On the NPN I/O card, the power connection is on pin 1A (Brown) and the common is on 25B (Black).
-The PNP card is the exact opposite from the NPN card.
+The PNP card is the exact opposite of the NPN card.

 Q: Our system has grown in size and we're considering the option of a vision system.
 We didn't purchase the original SCARA system with the 2ch RS232c option installed.
 Is this something that we can install ourselves?